vapo643/SimHBSftwerdv/replit.md

 ## Overview
 Simpix is a full-stack TypeScript application for comprehensive credit management, streamlining the credit proposal workflow from creation and analysis to payment processing and formalization tracking.
 It aims to be a robust, secure, and user-friendly platform for financial institutions, emphasizing banking-grade security, compliance, and efficient data management to be a leading solution in the credit management market.

-**Current Phase:** Phase 1 - Continuous Development (DDD Implementation) **Architecture Status:** 90% conformity achieved - Credit Proposal API fully migrated to DDD **Migration Strategy:** Azure-Ready with gradual migration approach **Latest Achievement:** Successful cutover from monolithic to DDD architecture for Proposal API (Aug 21, 2025)
+**Current Phase:** Phase 1 - Continuous Development (DDD Implementation) **Architecture Status:** 95% conformity achieved - Credit Proposal API fully migrated to DDD with complete integration testing
+**Migration Strategy:** Azure-Ready with gradual migration approach **Latest Achievement:** Full Domain-Driven Design implementation with passing integration tests - complete end-to-end workflow from API to database persistence (Aug 21, 2025)

 ## User Preferences